DASHing to Lower Blood Pressure

 Selecting Lean Meats

 The DASH Eating Plan also emphasizes consuming protein from lean meats.
 Meats contribute protein and magnesium to the diet.
 Red meat can be included in the DASH Eating Plan, but limit the amount you consume and choose more lean varieties, such as 90 percent lean ground beef.
 Also, trim the fat from your meats before cooking or set up a pan for fat to drip into during cooking.
 Processed meats, such as hot dogs, breakfast meats, and deli meats are a significant source of sodium, so chose wisely.

 Incorporating Nuts, Seeds, and Legumes

-- Spice up your salads by adding roasted nuts or seeds, such as walnuts
+- Spice up your salads by adding roasted nuts or seeds, such as walnuts or sunflower seeds.

 - Coat chicken or fish with a crushed nut mixture.